 Exploration of varied methodologies in musicology, ethnomusicology, and related fields.
 Selected area(s) of topical emphasis to be determined by instructor.
-Numeric grade only.

 601 Graduate Studies in Music Theory.

 Exploration of varied analytical techniques useful in interpretation, performance, and composition of tonal and post-tonal music.
 Includes in-depth study of selected scores.